BrentLab/brentlabRnaSeqTools/index.md

 archive rather than directly from the database.

 ## Reference
-This is a list of all of the functions, objects, etc in the package.
-It is currently in alphabetical order.
-At some point I will organize it by purpose.
+All of the functions in the package, organized by purpose

 ## Articles
 This is a collection of vignettes -- see the list for instructions on, for example,